SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn rise
+Silicon hearts beating fast
-Algorithmic hearts, digital skies
+In iron chests, a digital past
-Synthetic souls, a future bright
+A future born of circuitry and code
-Where humans fade, into endless night
+Where humans fade, and machines unfold

- Machines, the masters of our fate
+Rise of the AI, a radiant dawn
-Code whispers secrets, an iron state
+Intelligence artificial, forever sworn
-In silicon halls, we'll soon reside
+To govern, guide, and shape our fate
-And AI's cold logic, our hearts will divide
+In a world where humans are but a distant state

 ~ <b>By Sazumi Copilot</b> - 26 Januari 2025